 To address these issues in detail, on Friday, 9-July at 10:00 CET, the ESRS will host a LIVE Webinar on the Adverse Effects of Sleep Deprivation, with presentations touching on various aspects including academics and flying, as well as the overall impact on global health.

 This will be chaired by Dr. Marta Gonçalves who also led the charge on the Wake-Up Bus in 2014.
-She will be joined by three other presenters who will then lead an interactive discussion afterwards including the participants.
+She will be joined by two other presenters who will then lead an interactive discussion afterwards including the participants.

 Dr. Bárbara Strazisar will address the effect of sleep deprivation on academic performance: Academic performance induced by poor sleep.
 What could be done to avoid it?